Build-Week-Med-Cabinet-2-MP/bw-med-cabinet-2-de/README.md

 It has to have 2 keys "Flavors" and "Effects" in it.
 Each of their values are an array which contain at most 3 strings.

 ### Response:
-JSON: list of a dictionary with 4 keys:</br>
+JSON: list of dictionaries, each with 4 keys:</br>
 ["Name", "Description", "Flavors", "Effects"]
 ```js
 [